 In the Figure below, Router0 has configured to reach the identified networks in the topology.
 Though acceptable, it would be more efficient to configure a summary static route.

 Figure 2 show route aggregation using CIDR summarization.
-The four static route entries reduced to 172.16.0.0/21 entry.
+The four static route entries were reduced to 172.16.0.0/21 entries.
 The below example removes the six static route entries and replaces them with a summary static route.

 Classless Routing Protocol Example

 In the classful routing protocols, the receiving router automatically applies the default subnet mask to the network address in the routing table.
 If the topology in the figure contained a classful routing protocol, then Router0 would only install 172.16.0.0/16 in the routing table.